vituri/TDA_workshop_EBT2024/README.md

 ### Install the Julia extension (optional)

 Extensions are small helpers in VSCode with language-specific functionalities.
-Install the Julia extension [here](https://code.visualstudio.com/docs/languages/julia).
+After installing VSCode, install the Julia extension [here](https://code.visualstudio.com/docs/languages/julia).

 ## Installing the dependencies

-In this workshop I use several libraries with functions from TDA, plots, graphs and so on.
+In this workshop I use several libraries with functions to deal with TDA, plots, graphs and so on.
 To easily install all of them, clone this repository and open it with VSCode.

+To-do:

+- explain how to source a project with its dependencies;
+- create the .qmd files
+- export the files also as plain code
+- use pluto.jl?